apache/nuttx/configs/sama5d3x-ek/README.txt

     2. Stack usage make increase when USB hub support is enabled because the nesting depth of certain USB host class logic can increase.

+    STATUS:
+      Hub support has not been verified on this board.

   Mass Storage Device Usage
   -------------------------